dita-ot/docs/reference/markdown/MDITA-syntax.md

 ## Titles and document structure

-The first heading level will generate a topic and the second heading level a section:
+The first heading level generates a topic and the second heading level a section:

 ```markdown
 # Topic title